-YEAR 4 & 5 OPTION FORM (YEARS 2022-2024)
+YEAR 4 & 5 OPTION FORM (YEARS 2023-2025)

-Name: Mentor Group: Home tel: Mobile tel:
+Name: Mentor ( Group:

+Home tel: Mobile tel:
-TERMS AND CONDITIONS

-In signing this form:
+TERMS AND CONDITIONS In signing this form:

-- It is understood that the deadline for submitting this form is Thursday, 24 March 2022. - It is understood that it may not be possible to run every course outlined in this options booklet, and where not enough students choose a course, then that course will not be offered by the Academy.
-If the student has chosen a course that will not run, I accept that a replacement course will be chosen. - It is understood that the choices the student makes on the options form are final, subject to the pattern of choices allowing groups to be formed. - It is understood that following the choices of Year 3 students, the school plans for adequate rooms and teaching staff being available to honour them in September.
-As a result, the student is committed to follow the options he/she has made.
-Facilitating changes is extremely difficult and will occur, only if possible, at the discretion of the school. - It is understood that the school allows changes to options during the first teaching week in September, subject of course to timetable and class size constraints.
-After this week, the Head of Faculty must approve requests for changes and may request a placement exam.
+It is understood that the deadline for su It is understood that it may not be possi where and not enough students choose If the student has chosen a course that w It is understood that the choices the stu of choices allowing groups to be formed It is understood that following the choice and teaching staff being available to hor to follow the options he/she has made.
+It possible, at the discretion of the school.
+It is understood that the school allows of subject of course to timetable and class approve requests for changes and may ible to run every course outlined in the a course, then that course will not be will not run, I accept that a replacement of the course of the is options offered b ont course final, subju- ns for ade the stude cult and w s bookl by the will be ect to equate nt is co vill occur Academy. e chosen. the pattern rooms ommitted ur, only if

-PARENTAL / LEGAL GUARDIAN CONSENT

-I have also read the options booklet and understand the terms and conditions relating to the courses my child will take in years 4 & 5.
-I understand that my child has agreed to the Terms and Conditions above and I agree to them as well.
+PARENTAL / LEGAL GUARDIAN I have also read the options booklet and courses my child will take in years 4 & ! and Conditions above and I agree to the d understand the terms and condi 5.
+I understand that my child has

 Name of Parent/Legal Guardian:

 Signature: Mobile tel: Date: / /

 Name of Parent/Legal Guardian:

 Signature: Mobile tel: Date: / /

-Produced by the American Academy Larnaca 2022
+Produced by the American Academy Larnaca 2023